Learning Path 0 / 8

 Quantum Cryptography

-Cryptography that gets its security from the laws of physics — not from the difficulty of a math problem.
 The flagship application is QKD (Quantum Key Distribution): two parties share a secret key over an open channel, with provable detection of any eavesdropping.

 Quantum Key Distribution